tongnianw/tongnianw.github.io/_pages/about.md

 ---
 A Short Bio
 ====
 Hello, there!
 My name is Tongnian Wang.
-I am a second-year Ph.D. student in Information Systems at the University of Texas at San Antonio.
+I am a third-year Ph.D. student in Information Systems at the University of Texas at San Antonio.

-My research interests lies at the intersection of machine learning and biomedical informatics.
+My research interests lies at the intersection of **machine learning** and **biomedical informatics**.

-Research Topics: Equity, Bias & Fairness, Privacy, Multimodal Learning
+Research Topics: AI Ethics (Bias & Fairness, Interpretability, Privacy), Multimodal Learning